helps a family secure independence and shelter.

 Certain offenders may be able to complete their mandated hours on our construction site.

 Apply your energy, ideals, and skills toward helping others and meeting critical needs in the community, while gaining skills and earning benefits.
+Members commit to one year of service, typically beginning each fall.

 Crew Leaders are skilled volunteers who have made an ongoing commitment to volunteering with Beaches Habitat.
 They assist on-site by leading small teams of volunteers.